 - Include information about the dimensions of the image.

-Today, most web traffic comes from cell phones, so it is absolutely essential that your site is ready for them.
+Today, most web traffic comes from mobile devices, so it is absolutely essential that your site is ready for them.
 In fact, Google penalizes websites that do not meet this requirement.

-To be prepared, you need your website to have a good user experience on different screen sizes and fast loading times.
-To achieve this, you have several different options, but the most recommended are responsive designs and Accelerated Mobile Pages from Google.
+To be prepared, you need your website to provide a good user experience on different screen sizes and have fast loading times.
+To achieve this, you have several options, but the most recommended are responsive design and Accelerated Mobile Pages from Google.

-A responsive design is able to adapt to different screen sizes with only one website.
+A responsive design is able to adapt to different screen sizes.
 The system automatically detects screen width and then optimizes the design to provide the best possible experience.

-On the other hand, Accelerated Mobile Pages or AMP are pages specifically designed for mobile and load much faster than normal.
-They are especially interesting for blogs and news sites.
+Accelerated Mobile Pages, or AMPs, are pages specifically designed for mobile and load much faster than normal.
+They are especially useful for blogs and news sites.

 Sitemaps help Google spiders to better target and crawl more completely, so they'll be great for your SEO strategy.